-Please note: some schools do not offer MBC tests for students and for some less requested languages, there may be only one accredited test centre for the oral part of the exam.
+Please note that some schools do not offer MBC

+tests for students and for some less requested languages, there may be only one accredited test centre for the oral part of the exam.
+Students must contact their home school MIM Programme Manager before the start of the MIM year to plan their examination opportunities.